bonigarcia/webdrivermanager/README.md

 | http://localhost:4041/firefoxdriver?geckoDriverVersion=0.21.0     | Downloads the version 0.21.0 of *geckodriver*                     |
 | http://localhost:4041/operadriver?os=WIN&forceCache=true          | Force to use the cache version of *operadriver* for Windows       |

-Finally, requests to WebDriverManager Server can be done interactively using tools such as [curl], as follows:
+Finally, requests to WebDriverManager server can be done interactively using tools such as [curl], as follows:

 ```
 curl -O -J http://localhost:4041/chromedriver